tingerrr/hydra/doc/chapters/2-guide/3-faq.typ

       #show heading: it => v(8cm) + it
       ```

-  - If you encounter an issue with Hydra not detecting redundant sections, please report it at #issues
+  - If you encounter an issue with HYDRA not detecting redundant sections, please report it at #issues
 ]

 #qna[